Async module

-The module is designed to work with asynchronous operations inside the editor.
+The Async module is designed to handle asynchronous operations within the editor.

-Jodit editor can be created, deleted and re-created.
-All asynchronous operations should be destroyed along with it.
+The Jodit editor can be created, deleted, and re-created.
+All asynchronous operations associated with it should be properly handled.

 const jodit = Jodit.make('#editor');